 How to grow Sweet Williams is for those who want to add a tough but sweet smelling cottage flower to their garden.
 One of those easy flowers that grows in many zones.

 I try to make gardening easier thus more enjoyable.

 Not only do I try to take much of the arduous work out of it, I share plenty of flowers that are easy to grow and are perfect for your Cottage Garden.

 Many traditional cottage garden flowers are sweetly scented.
-I have an entire post dedicated to flowers to grow for a scented garden as well so pop on over there to see it, don’t worry, it will open in a new tab so you won’t lose your place here.
+I have an entire post dedicated to flowers to grow for a scented garden.
+Hop on over there to see it, don’t worry, it will open in a new tab so you won’t lose your place here.